Privacy and Policy Brochures:

 Payments & Co-pays:

 Insurance co-pays and cash rates are due at each session.
-Clients will receive monthly statements notifying them of their balance.
+CFTC requires each client to keep a valid credit card on file that will be charged regularly upon processed sessions.
+This is in order to keep client’s balances low and to minimize the need for bringing checks and cash.
+Clients will receive monthly statements notifying them of their balance if there is one.
 It would be appreciated that payments be made upon receipt of the statement.
-If balances become overdue, clients will be notified on the statement.
 If a payment arrangement is desired due to financial hardship, please discuss with the therapist.

 Missed/Failed Appointments & Late Cancellation Fees: